Ayala Center Cebu

-Ayala Center Cebu is a large shopping mall owned by Ayala Malls at the Cebu Business Park in Cebu City, Philippines.
+Ayala Center Cebu (also known as Ayala Center Cebu by Ayala Malls or simply Ayala by the locals) is a large shopping mall owned by Ayala Malls at the Cebu Business Park in Cebu City, Philippines.
 It is the first Ayala mall located outside of Metro Manila.
 It opened in November 1994, one year after their rival mall, SM City Cebu opened.
 For more than 20 years, it was the only Ayala Mall to bear the word Ayala in its name until Ayala Malls Serin opened in March 2015.

 On an average day, more than 100,000 people visit Ayala Center Cebu, with the figure increasing to 160,000 on weekends.
 It is the centerpiece of the Cebu Business Park Complex.

 Development

 On October 30, 2008, Ayala Center Cebu opened "The Terraces", a 600-million project which converted the mall's lagoon area into a food, restaurant and beverage mall expansion.

 The mall also added over 200 stores in its four-level retail expansion and a condominium called Park Point Residences.
 Forty of the 200 outlets opened on December 11, 2013, during the unveiling of the expansion.
 The 2.9 billion expansion completes the retail master plan of Ayala Center Cebu, with an additional 36500 sqm of gross leasable area.

 In 2015, a new office building, called Ayala Center Cebu Tower, was opened on top of the west entrance of the mall.
-It accommodates business process outsourcing (BPO) offices, and its podium is anchored by a three-level store of fashion retailer, H&M.
+It accommodates business process outsourcing (BPO) offices, and its podium is anchored by a three-level store of fashion retailer, H&M and H&M Home.

 In 2016, another condominium in the complex, named The Alcoves, was launched.
 It was built at the original main entrance of the mall.
 A three-level expansion of the south entrance serves as the podium of the building which is anchored by a few stores and Japanese fashion retailer, Uniqlo.
 The retail area of The Alcoves was completed in April 2021.